CrFull/ServiceBookingSystem/README.md

 ### ServiceBookingSystem(not yet finished)

-This is a a project that i've build following the Code Elevate video.
+This is a a project that i've build following the **Code Elevate** project.
 Using Spring Security, JWT Token and Angular features, this is a robust application to book services.
 In this System, you can signup and/or login as Client or Company.
 Based on your roles, you can access different features:

 - **Company**:  Post ads, view ads, edit ads, delete ads, approve the hire;
 - **Client**:   View ads, hire ads, view hired ads;